apostoldevel/ocpp-cs/README.md

 Swagger
 -
-We use OpenAPI to interact with the CSS.
+We use OpenAPI to interact with the Central System Service (CSS).
 You can directly open Swagger UI through [https://ocpp-css.ru/docs](https://ocpp-css.ru/docs).

 Alternatively, you can use any OpenAPI client to import the [api.yaml](https://ocpp-css.ru/docs/api.yaml) file from our repository (download).